SnowConvert: Function References for Teradata¶

 Returns¶

-Returns the year from a given date.
+Extracts the year component from a specified date.

 Usage example¶